endurantgames/cosmiclegends/src/classes/mage.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-Eldritch Might

-:   Your power continues to grow, but at what cost?
-Increase your
-    maximum Might to 15.

 Arcane Arsenal

 :   At the start of each Storyline, pick a number of Power Words